yureutaejin/yob/README.md

 Boot with created bootable disk
 Since we've set host's config with [config.toml](./config.toml) already, Just wait until first booting is done.

-### 5. Rollback/Upgrade/Switch OS
+### 5. (On target machine) Rollback/Upgrade/Switch OS

+> [!NOTE]
-No need to make bootable disk again.
+> No need to make bootable disk again after first boot.

-If you push new image to OCI Registry, It will be available in next reboot.
+Simply push the new image to the OCI Registry, and the OS switching will be complete after downloading and rebooting.
-Just choose command and run it on running OS and reboot.

 - `sudo bootc upgrade`
   - Upgrade to latest pushed image with same tag you booted
 - `sudo bootc switch OCI_REGISTRY/OCI_IMAGE_REPO:OCI_IMAGE_TAG`
   - Switch to specified bootc image
+  - You can switch any bootc image if it is accessible
   - e.g. `sudo bootc switch quay.io/fedora/fedora-bootc:latest`
 - `sudo bootc rollback`
   - Rollback to previous image
-  - (Important) OS will keep 1 previous image
+  - (Important) OS will keep just 1 previous version of image for rollback